How I Went from Indie Author to Scoring a Book Deal with Amazon's Thomas & Mercer

 I knew that when the price went back up, sales would soon dwindle, so I scheduled AMS ads every day once the promotion had ended.
 When the ads worked, resulting in clicks and sales, my novel would begin to appear in the ‘also bought’ section of books on its own due to it's rising popularity.
 At that point, I would remove the ad and wait until sales dwindled again before scheduling a new one.
 I managed to sustain the ranking for a while that way, and that’s when I got a lovely email from Thomas & Mercer.

-Finally: Scoring a book deal
+Finally: Scoring a book deal and beating submission guidelines

 Thomas & Mercer gave Until I Met Her a new cover and further rounds of editing — by now that book has been edited more times than I care to admit.
 This was mostly due to the fact that the story is set in New York and I’m Australian, and no matter how hard we all tried the first time around, some of my language didn’t come across as authentic.